mapprotocol/atlas/docs/relayer/Relayer-API.md

 ### GetSyncNumber

-query block number relayer Synchronized in the current epoch
+query block number relayer Synchronized in specified epoch on the basis of block number

 ### request parameters